Celeste (TV series): Plot

 Sara Santano, a legendary tax inspector about to retire, is due for one last work investigating a purported case of tax evasion involving Latin music star Celeste.
 Santano is tasked with demonstrating that the latter spent more than 184 days in Spain in the last year, thus making Spain Celeste's tax residence.

 Production

 Created by Diego San José, Celeste is a 100 Balas (The Mediapro Studio) production.
 San José set himself the challenge of creating a gripping thriller set in "one of the greyest environments in our culture", billing the series as "Zodiac, but with the IRPF".
 A building in San Sebastián de los Reyes stood in for the Agencia Tributaria headquarters in Guzmán el Bueno.
 The six-episode series was directed by Elena Trapé.

 Release

 The series received a pre-screening at the Anoeta Velodrome during the 72nd San Sebastián International Film Festival on 22 September 2024.
 It debuted on Movistar Plus+ on 14 November 2024.

+It was released in France by ARTE on 6 March 2026.